link rel tag is added toward the top of the

 - If you’re using cache-busting techniques (such as query strings

 domain.com/style.css?ver=1.0), don’t forget that browsers see exact URLs.
-So you will need to either use the query string URL to preload it or remove query strings.
+So you will need to use the query string URL.